 Introducing NX Desktop.

-We extend Plasma to allow the user to glance over system operations with easy to understand status displayed on the screen.
+We extend Plasma to allow the user to glance over system operations with easy-to-understand status displayed on the screen.
 NX Desktop is our set of applied customizations to the Plasma 5 Desktop.
-It includes new plasmoids (or widgets) and a new look and feel package (wallpapers, Plasma themes, Konsole theme and profile, Aurorae themes, SDDM themes, cursors, and color schemes).
+It includes new plasmoids (or Plasma widgets) and a new LnF (also known as a “look and feel”) package that includes the following items, KStyle, KWin decorations, wallpapers, Plasma themes, Konsole theme and profile, Aurorae themes, SDDM themes, cursors, and color schemes.

-**NX Desktop is not a desktop environment.
+**NX Desktop is not a desktop environment; it’s a customization layer.
 NX Desktop does not provide a file manager, web browser, multimedia player, email client, address book, PDF reader, photo manager, and system preferences application.